RoRoche/AndroidStarter/architecture.md

 }
 ```

-And now, with a simple proxy class I call `QueryFactory` (it's very closed to the `ServiceHelper` mentioned by Virgil Dobjanschi), I can start easily every request with a strong protocol to conform to:
+And now, with a simple proxy class I call `QueryFactory` (it's very close to the `ServiceHelper` mentioned by Virgil Dobjanschi), I can easily start every request with a strong protocol to conform to:

 ```java
 public class QueryFactory {